cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/browser-isolation/index.md

 Malware and zero-day threats are not the only security challenges administrators face with web browsers.
 The mass adoption of SaaS products has made the web browser the primary tool used to access data.
 Lack of control over both the application and the browser has left administrators little control over their data once it is delivered to an endpoint.

-All following settings can be applied to websites through Applications, Lists, Domain and Hostname expressions.
+All the following settings can be applied to websites through Applications, Lists, Domain and Hostname expressions.

 ### Disable copy / paste